 2. It is a tad noisy:

-- Again, it often gives off the noise because of those moving components.
+- Again, it often gives off noise because of those moving components.
 The compressor output is absorbed and diminished by the rubber brushing.

 Thermoelectric Wine Cooler